 I was pleasantly surprised by the overall dark and serious tone.
 Most of it takes place at night, a good chunk in the dimly-lit Cranston house.
 There’s little in the way of comic relief or one-liners.
 Though I had a small chuckle when Chris says “As weird as Edith is, I have to admit I’ve seen stranger things.”
 ‘Cause Chester Rushing was on Stranger Things.
 And of course there’s a giddy thrill when Edward comes this close to saying “I want to play a game.”
 It’s not rated, but the multiple f-bombs take it far away from PG-13.
 Yet it’s not gory, relying mainly on psychological scares.

 There’s an interesting motif of the futility of trying to escape the past.
-Multiple characters mention wanting to bury the past, but none of them is able to effectively do so.
+Multiple characters mention wanting to bury unpleasant events in their history, but none of them is able to effectively do so.
 In fact, the past is more present than the present for every character.
 Edith and Edward are persecuted and made miserable for the incident with Laura.
 All of the teens are haunted by their illicit life experiences, which Edith brings to the fore and forces them to face: for example, Zack and Brett’s abusive father, who says, keeping right along with the theme, “I’m always gonna find you.”
 As Edith points out, hell isn’t fire and brimstone but instead reliving one’s worst memories.

 Overall, I loved it.
 I was expecting a dumb teen romp, and I got a beautifully shot, smart, entertaining movie.
 Give it a look if you’re in the mood for something thought-provoking but fun and even a little creepy at times.